shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 Likewise, you could provide a `Task` entity (where the task is linked to an `Asset`), and it will start up using the `asset_step.yml` environment.
 This is based on the default configuration behavior, [the environment that is chosen](https://developer.shotgunsoftware.com/487a9f2c/?title=Environment+Configuration+Reference#how-toolkit-determines-the-current-environment) is controlled via the core hook, [`pick_environment.py`](https://github.com/shotgunsoftware/tk-config-default2/blob/v1.2.11/core/hooks/pick_environment.py), and so could be changed to pick a different environment based on the context or other parameters.

-You need to provide the entity in the format of a Shotgun entity dictionary which must contain at least the type and id:
+You need to provide the entity in the format of a {% include product %} entity dictionary which must contain at least the type and id:

 ```python
 task = {"type": "Task", "id": 17264}